richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromCostManagementAPI.md

 * Click **Debug** and confirm success
 * Click "**Publish all**", review changes on the resulting "**Publish all**" pop-out and then click **Publish**

-### Step 5: Prepare Data Explorer
-In this step, we will create a Pipeline and add an Activity.